medina4595/analyzing_ETF/README.md

 # analyzing_ETF
-Financial database and web application that analyzes ETF's using sql to pull the data and filter it, various calculations, and hvplot to show interactive charts.
+Financial database and web application that analyzes ETF's using sql to pull the data and filters it through various calculations.
+Uses hvplot to show data in interactive charts.

 # Technologies